 • Anticipatory grief for Volunteer Hospice patients, their families, and caregivers.

-• Living Alone Now Workshops: A Practical Guide.
-Open to anyone in the community who has experienced the loss of a partner or spouse.
+• Empower Yourself Workshops: A Practical Guide.
+Open to anyone in the community who will be living alone soon or has experienced the loss of a partner or spouse.

 Available to VHOCC patients and their families, respite care offers short-term relief to caregivers, providing time attend to tasks such as shopping, doctor’s appointments, lunch with friends, or relaxation.
 Respite volunteers do not provide nursing care, but their gentle support makes caregivers’ work more sustainable.

-Our six-week Community Education and Volunteer Training Series is offered twice each year to train those interested in serving as a VHOCC volunteer as well as those who would like to learn more about hospice care or VHOCC.
+An online Hospice Volunteer Training Series is offered to train those interested in serving as a VHOCC volunteer as well as those who would like to learn more about hospice care or VHOCC.